 Because you're worth it; Don't leave home without it; Beanz Meanz Heinz.
-Great slogans like these strike a chord and are remembered for years.
+Great advertising slogans like these strike a chord and are remembered for years.
 Unfortunately, there are hundreds of duds out there, from the bland to the downright dishonest, says Drayton Bird

 Many years ago, British Rail and its advertising agency came up with a slogan - "This is the age of the train".

 The moral is, don't boast, and don't lie.
 So if you're selling a very ordinary Peugeot, don't talk about "The Drive of Your Life".

 I don't know why marketers are so obsessed with slogans, but they are.
 Multi-million pound advertising accounts move on the basis of little more than a few snappy words.
-So before you make any dodgy decisions, I want to warn you about some of the pitfalls.
+So before you create a slogan for your small business, I want to warn you about some of the pitfalls.

-The most important thing to remember is the advice that Polonius gave to his son Laertes in Hamlet: "This, above all: to thine own self be true."
+The most important thing to remember is the advice that Polonius gave to his son in Hamlet: "This, above all: to thine own self be true."

-If you want to have a slogan (and plenty of firms have done perfectly well without), let it derive from the actual truth, rather than what you would like to be the truth.
+If you want to have a slogan (and plenty of firms have done perfectly well without), let it reflect the actual truth, rather than what you would like the truth to be.

-You must ponder deeply what you really offer that makes you better.
-If the answer is "nothing", it may have the happy result of making you improve your offering till you do have something.
+You must think carefully about what you offer that makes you better than the competition.
+If the answer is "nothing", you need to consider improving your offering till you do have something.

 Some years ago, a good friend of mine, Timothy Foster, created an excellent website called AdSlogans.
-His successors offer a valuable service that among other things checks whether the line you're considering is being used by anyone else.
+His successors offer a valuable service that checks whether the line you're considering is being used (or has been used) by anyone else.